 Though there isn’t concrete data to explain why a lip tie happens, multiple studies suggest that a similar condition, tongue tie, is hereditary.
 In fact, Autumn Read Henning, a speech language pathologist, estimates that approximately 70 percent of her own patients with a tongue tie have a known relative with the condition, too.

-There is also emerging evidence that the MTHFR gene plays a role in the formation of the mouth, including lips.
+There is also emerging evidence that the MTHFR gene plays a role in the formation of the mouth, including the lips.
 This study reported that those with certain MTHFR mutations have a sevenfold risk of developing a cleft palate.

 It’s important to note there is still much to be learned about MTHFR mutations, but researchers do believe this specific genetic mutation is more common in Caucasian and Asian populations.
 It appears to be slightly rarer in Amerindian populations, and significantly lower in Black populations.